Tuition fee status

 Reviews and appeals should be requested before you accept any offer of admission.
 If the University makes you an offer, then the University later revises its assessment of your fee status on the basis of information provided with your review or appeal request, your application may be reassessed and the University's offer may be withdrawn.

-After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to Mr Robert Lawrie, Director of Scholarships and Student Administration, who is responsible for handling the final appeal.
+After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to Mr Robert Lawrie, Director of Student Administrative Services, who is responsible for handling the final appeal.
 This appeal should be made before you accept any offer of admission.
 You should clearly indicate how you believe an incorrect decision has been made, once again making reference to the Education (Fees) (Scotland) Regulations 2011.
-The Director of Scholarships and Student Administration will review the case and inform the applicant of the decision in writing within seven working days.
+The Director of Student Administrative Services will review the case and inform the applicant of the decision in writing within seven working days.

 If you have any questions concerning your fee status, you should contact the Fees and Student Support Team.